 Co-researcher Abu Sina told CNN that the findings represented a "significant discovery" that could be a "game changer" for detecting cancer.

 "Cancer is a complicated disease, [and currently] every type has a different testing and screening system.
 In most cases, there is no general test to test their status," he said.
 "Now, people only go [to get checked out] if they have symptoms.
 We want [cancer screening] to be part of a regular checkup."

-A new blood test to detect eight types of cancer shows promise, researchers say.
-The experimental test, called CancerSEEK, has been developed by a team at Johns Hopkins University.
+Earlier in 2018, researchers said a blood test to detect eight types of cancer also showed promise.
+The experimental test, called CancerSEEK, was developed by a team at Johns Hopkins University.
 It focuses on detecting eight major cancers: lung, breast, colon, pancreas, liver, stomach, ovary and esophagus.
 The test looks for genetic mutations in genes and proteins that are typically linked with those cancers.

 The researchers studied 1,005 people who had been diagnosed with those cancers.
 The blood test found signs of cancer in about 70 percent of them.